 - Our employees will be sanitizing their work stations throughout the day.

 Jay-C Branch (Corydon)

-When we closed the lobbies on March 20, we closed our Jay-C branch in Corydon due to the office having lobby-only access.
-At that time, we extended our drive-thru hours at our stand-alone branch in Corydon.
-During our reopening plan, the Jay-C branch will continue to remain closed until July 6.
-The extended drive-thru hours of our Corydon branch will remain until 6pm Mondays through Fridays.
-On Saturdays, the drive-thru will remain open until 4pm.
+Our Jay-C branch in Corydon remains closed until further notice.
+Due to this, we have extended our drive-thru hours at our stand-alone branch in Corydon.
+The Corydon's branch's drive-thru remains open until 6pm Mondays through Fridays.
+On Saturdays, the drive-thru remains open until 4pm.

 We understand if you want to continue doing your banking via the drive-thru during this time.
 Here is a list of services we can provide in the drive-thrus:

 - Check Cashing

 - Cashier’s Checks